WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 <br>

-Add the project **Asuncion 2023 Cholera Outbreak** by typing into the search box --you will need to be connected to WiFi.
+Add the project **Asuncion 2023 S sonnei Outbreak** by typing into the search box --you will need to be connected to WiFi.

 ![](epicollect_search.jpeg)